jeeb/avisynth/distrib/Readme/readme_history.txt

 For a more logical (non-historical) arrangement of changes see readme.txt

-20190410 r28xx
+20190517 r28xx
 --------------
-- New: ColorYUV, RGBAdjust, Overlay plus ConditionalReader: new parameter: string "condvarsuffix", helps multiple filter instances to use different conditional parameters.
+- New parameter in ColorYUV, RGBAdjust, Overlay, ConditionalReader. string "condvarsuffix"
+  Allows multiple filter instances to use differently named conditional parameters.
-  In order that values from another ConditionalReader not used again, variable names should differ.
+  Prevents collision and overwrite of variables which are used by different ConditionalReader instances.
   See Conditional Variables section of http://avisynth.nl/index.php/ColorYUV.
   How does it work: when reading the global variables, the "condvarsuffix" parameter is appended to the variable name.
-  E.g. ColorYUV will read "coloryuv_gain_y_a" instead of "coloryuv_gain_y" where condvarsuffix = "_a" is provided for ColorYUV.
+  E.g. ColorYUV will read "coloryuv_gain_y_a" instead of "coloryuv_gain_y" when condvarsuffix = "_a" is provided for ColorYUV.
-  In the matching ConditionalReader one have to use the modified name:
+  In the matching ConditionalReader one have to use the modified name as well:
-    ConditionalReader("coloryuvoffset.txt", "coloryuv_gain_y", false, CondVarSuffix = "_a") # "_a" is added here by parameter!
+      ConditionalReader("coloryuvoffset.txt", "coloryuv_gain_y", false, CondVarSuffix = "_a") # "_a" is added here by parameter
-    or
+  or specify the suffixed name directly:
-    ConditionalReader("coloryuvoffset.txt", "coloryuv_gain_y_a", false) # "_a" should be added manually here!
+      ConditionalReader("coloryuvoffset.txt", "coloryuv_gain_y_a", false) # "_a" is added here manually

   Example:
     Colorbars(512,256).ConvertToYV12.Trim(0,299)